This EITI Report covers Papua New Guinea extractive sector in 2018. It was published in December 2019

 The 2018 PNG EITI Report, published in December 2019 recommended measures to address challenges in the transparency of sub-national payments.
 Other recommendations focus on increasing data availability through PNG government web portals for licence allocation and production data, improving the comprehensiveness of revenue data and improving data quality and assurance mechanisms.

 PNG has adopted a systematic way of implementing recommendations through a directive issued by the National Executive Committee requiring relevant agencies to act on these recommendations.

 The EITI encourages multi-stakeholder groups to explore innovative approaches to make the EITI more relevant and useful.

-Details of oil and gas licenses were disclosed through the EITI Report for the first time, given the absence of a petroleum license registry.
+- Details of oil and gas licenses were disclosed through the EITI Report for the first time, supplying gaps in the petroleum license registry.

 - Information on the public listings of all extractive industry operators in PNG is provided in the first EITI Report.

 - The MSG commissioned a scoping study on the possibility of implementing the EITI at the subnational level.
 The report was published in 2019 and found clear opportunities for rolling out PNG-EITI reporting in extractive provinces to improve the reporting of subnational extractive transfers and payments.
 In 2020, the project will enter a second phase, where recommendations from the scoping study will be further implemented.
 Steps include piloting sub-national reporting in select provinces and building the capacity of subnational entities to report to PNGEITI.